Ave Maria, Florida: Education

 Ave Maria is located in Collier County, and residents attend Collier County public or private schools, some of which are located in the town.

 Ave Maria University

 Ave Maria University opened on a temporary campus in 2003.
 Construction of the permanent campus began in 2005, and students were first welcomed in 2007.
 Ave Maria University is home to the Mother Teresa Museum.
+In 2026, Florida Governor Ron DeSantis was selected to deliver the commencement address at Ave Maria University’s graduation ceremony.